bergercookie/syncall/readme-tw-gtasks.md

 case in order to use this integration you will have to register for your own developer account with the Google Tasks API with the following steps:

-Firstly, removed the `~/.gtasks_credentials.pickle` file on your system since that will be reused if found by the app.
+Firstly, remove the `~/.gtasks_credentials.pickle` file on your system since that will be reused if found by the app.

 For creating your own Google Cloud Developer App: